esumit/CloudManager/ReadMe.txt

  [INFO] Final Memory: 29M/261M
  [INFO] ------------------------------------------------------------------------

- *Note : DB Part not added to this code, You may add DB part based on your convenience.
+ *Note : DB Part not added to this code, You may add DB part based on your convenience or continue to watch here I will add that part later.